Industry reps invoke Florida’s pioneering film history in call to resurrect state incentives program

 “It was staffed entirely by cast and crew, all Black, and they made blockbusters,” Schoendorfer said.
 “At the time, they made some of the biggest films.”

-Then the Depression hit, and the draw of expansive land — and robust incentives — shifted the industry’s hotbed to the Hollywood neighborhood of Los Angeles County on the opposite side of the country.
+Then the Depression hit, and the draw of expansive land and robust incentives shifted the industry’s hotbed to opposite side of the country in the Hollywood neighborhood of Los Angeles.

 “But Florida still remained vibrant,” he said, “and it always has.”

-Many productions still choose Florida despite the absence of a statewide incentives program.
+Many productions continue to choose Florida despite the absence of a statewide incentives program.
 That includes “War Dogs” and “Miss Peregrine’s Home for Peculiar Children,” both shot in 2016, and the winner of the 2017 Academy Award for Best Picture, “Moonlight.”
+More recently, a remake of “Father of the Bride” starring Gloria Estefan shot in Miami, where the industry still enjoys some tax breaks.

-Movement at the state level, meanwhile, has been nonexistent, prompting former U.S. Rep. Charlie Crist, who was Governor when the program was created, to lament that the state has missed out on $1.5 billion in revenue under Gov. Ron DeSantis alone.
+Movement at the state level, meanwhile, has been nonexistent.
+U.S. Rep. Charlie Crist, who was Governor when the program was created, estimates the state has missed out on $1.5 billion in revenue under Gov. Ron DeSantis alone.

-“Florida’s once iconic film and television production industry has been decimated,” Crist said in September.
+“Florida’s once iconic film and television production industry has been decimated,” he said in September.

 That’s not for lack of trying to fix it.
-Republican Sen. Joe Gruters of Sarasota has filed legislation every year since 2019 to set up a more conservative iteration of the program.
-Under the proposed “Film, Television, and Digital Media Targeted Rebate Program,” entertainment companies would only be eligible for tax rebates once productions are finished and ready to be shown.
+Republican Sen. Joe Gruters of Sarasota has filed legislation every year since 2019 to set up a more conservative iteration of the defunct state initiative.
+Under his proposed “Film, Television, and Digital Media Targeted Rebate Program,” entertainment companies would only be eligible for tax rebates once productions are finished and ready to be shown.

-Similar to the Miami-Dade program, productions would have to be preapproved for the program based on the highest return on investment for the state.
+And similar to the Miami-Dade program, productions would have to be preapproved based on the highest return on investment for the state.
 They’d also have to meet certain requirements, including renting cameras, vehicles and other equipment from Florida businesses, employing a majority Floridian cast and crew, and spending at least 70% of its budget in the state.

 Gruters told Florida Politics on Thursday night that he intends to bring the bill back again for the 2023 Legislative Session.
-In each previous year he filed the measure, it passed one committee before stalling out and dying in the next one.
+In each previous year he filed the measure, it passed one committee before stalling out and dying in the next.